GWIAdmin/GenwealthSuite/README.md

 >
 > ### Data Formatting
 > Ensure that the Excel spreadsheet follows consistent naming conventions and structures so that data extraction and calculation run smoothly.

+## License
+This software is proprietary to Genwealth 360 &copy;.
+All rights reserved.